AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-role-templates.md

 If the template is ready for use, click **[!UICONTROL Publish]** at the top-right.

-Publishing the template sets it to a _Live_ status and makes it available to associate with a Solution Interest.
+Publishing the template sets the status to _Live_ status and makes it available for association with a solution interest.
 There must be at least one defined role to publish the roles template.

 ## Edit a draft roles template